 Not for management of acute or post-op pain.
 Severe renal or hepatic impairment: not recommended.
 Moderate hepatic impairment.
 COPD, cor pulmonale: consider alternative non-opioid analgesics.
 CNS depression.
 Coma.
 Head injury.
 Increased intracranial pressure.
 Hypovolemia.
 Circulatory shock; avoid.
 Seizure disorders.
 GI or GU obstruction.
 Paralytic ileus.
 Biliary tract disease.
 Acute pancreatitis.
 Drug abusers; monitor.
 Avoid abrupt cessation.
 Elderly.
 Debilitated.
 Cachectic.
 Pregnancy (Cat.C).
 Monitor neonates, whose mothers have been taking Nucynta ER, for respiratory depression.
 Labor & delivery, nursing mothers: not recommended.

 See Contraindications.
 Avoid concomitant alcohol or alcohol-containing medications; may cause fatal overdose.
 Additive CNS depression, hypotension with other CNS depressants (eg, general anesthetics, phenothiazines, other tranquilizers, sedatives, hypnotics, alcohol); consider reducing dose.
 Serotonin syndrome possible with concomitant SSRIs, SNRIs, tricyclics, MAOIs, triptans, other drugs that impair metabolism of serotonin.
 Concomitant mixed agonists/antagonists, (butorphanol, nalbuphine, pentazocine), partial agonists (eg, buprenorphine), and anticholinergics: not recommended.

-Nausea, constipation, headache, dizziness, somnolence; respiratory, CNS depression, hypotension.
+Nausea, constipation, headache, dizziness, somnolence; respiratory or CNS depression, hypotension (monitor).